meyfa/ka-mensa-api/README.md

 To start the server, run `npm start`.
 It will immediately fetch the most recent set of plans, then listen for API requests.
-Plan polling will continue indefinitely with the interval set in `src/config.ts`.
+Plan polling will continue indefinitely with the configured interval.

 Note that `npm start` is shortcut for `npm run build` followed by `npm run production`, where the former compiles the TypeScript code and the latter executes it.